-View profiles: Click on the display picture of any participant to view their participant profiles.
+3. View Profiles: Click on the display picture of any participant to view their participant profiles.

-Table chat: You can interact with the other members seated at the table in a virtual mini-conference.
+4. Table chat: You can interact with the other members seated at the table in a virtual mini-conference.
 You can also have a private table chat.
-Anyone that joins the table will be able to view this chat in the bottom control bar.
+Anyone that joins the table will be able to view the chats (ones written after they join) on the bottom of the control bar.

-Request increase table size: You can request the host to increase the table size—but remember that a table can only have a maximum of eight seats.
+5. Request increase table size: You can request the host to increase the table size— a table can have a maximum of 50 seats.